MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-base-formula-objects/create-a-base-formulas-definition-within-a-changeset.md

 :::

 You want to create a new base formula object, which is defined as `”Sum(Cost)”` and named as `“base_sum(Cost)“`.
-The destination folder ID is `31727EF14E35DAA437B716BA56466585`  in the Strategy Tutorial project.
+The destination folder ID is `31727EF14E35DAA437B716BA56466585`  in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info